Asher4269/is120-project3-asher-ruiz/README.md

 Asher Ruiz

-To Tanner: If you want to pull up an already existing random budget type:
+To Tanner: If you want to pull up an already existing random budget type in the following:

 Username: Money Man 3000

 Budget Name: My Budget

 This one is pre-built!

 ## Edit Button (Update Button)